marco-willi/camera-trap-classifier/README.md

 Automatically identify animals in camera trap images by training and applying a deep neural network.

 <img src="https://github.com/marco-willi/camera-trap-classifier/blob/master/documentation/figures/sample_predictions.png"/>
+*This figure shows examples of correctly predicted camera trap images.*

 ## Overview

 This repository contains code and documentation to train and apply a convolutional neural network (CNN) for identifying animal species in photographs from camera traps.
+Please note that this repository will be updated to include more documentation and featuers.

 ## Pre-Requisites